utPLSQL/utPLSQL/docs/userguide/advanced_data_comparison.md

 **Note**

-> `include / contain` matcher is not considering order of compared data-sets.
+> `contain` matcher is not considering order of compared data-sets.
 Using `unordered` makes no difference (it's default)

 ## Join By option